 VA cash-out loans are unlike VA streamlines, because they require the borrower to provide documentation such as pay stubs, W2s, an appraisal, and bank statements.

 VA cash-out loans also require a higher funding fee than VA streamlines.
-The most common funding fee amount is 2.15% of the loan amount for active duty service members or Veterans with adequate service.
-This fee may be higher if the Veteran has used their VA home loan benefit before or is in the reserves or National Guard.
+The most common funding fee amount is 2.3% of the loan amount.
+This fee may be higher if the Veteran has used their VA home loan benefit before.

 While a VA cash-out is not as convenient as a VA streamline, the necessary steps are required to take advantage of the extra benefits they provide.